 Companies are asking many questions at this time about the use of HVAC installations in non-residential buildings in relation to COVID-19.
-Together with the experts of the HVAC business group, which brings together manufacturers and suppliers of heating, ventilation and air-conditioning systems, we have devised a number of very concrete measures for the use of heating, ventilation and cooling in non-residential buildings such as office spaces, shopping centres or industrial facilities.
+Together with the experts of the HVAC business group, which brings together manufacturers and suppliers of heating, ventilation and air-conditioning systems, we have devised a number of very concrete measures for the use of heating, ventilation and cooling in non-residential buildings such as office spaces, schools, shopping centres or industrial facilities.

 The accompanying practical measures notwithstanding, the welfare legislation on basic air quality requirements at the workplace remains applicable.